 Curried Tomato Marmalade

-Good Source of Vitamin C, Fat Free, Saturated Fat Free, Cholesterol Free
+Good Source of Vitamin C, Fat-Free, Saturated Fat-Free, Cholesterol-Free, and Sodium-Free

 Pairs well with Port, Sancerre, Soave Classico, Falanghina, Sauvignon Blanc, albariño, pinot grigio, Barbera, Sangiovese, sparkling rosé, txakoli, Roero Arneis, Soave Classico, Orvieto, Greco di tufo, falanghina, Chianti, cabernet franc, grenache, syrah, mourvedre, Lambrusco, Picpoul de Pinet, Provençal rosé, Côtes de Gascogne, Côtes de Duras, Verdicchio, Montepulciano d’Abruzzo, Côtes du Rhône Villages, Côtes du Roussillon, and Assyrtiko